 Continued annual monitoring is needed to determine the effects on vaccination coverage of vaccine supply delays and shortages, changes in influenza vaccination recommendations and target groups for vaccination, reimbursement rates for vaccine and vaccine administration, and other factors related to vaccination coverage among adults and children.
-One of the national health objectives for 2010 includes achieving an influenza vaccination coverage level of 90% for persons aged ≥65 years and among nursing home residents (317,318); new strategies to improve coverage are needed to achieve these objectives (319,320).
+One of the Healthy People 2010 objectives (objective no. 14-29a) includes achieving an influenza vaccination coverage level of 90% for persons aged \geq 65 years and among nursing home residents (333,334); new strategies to improve coverage are needed to achieve this objective (335,336).
 Increasing vaccination coverage among persons who have high-risk conditions and are aged <65 years, including children at high risk, is the highest priority for expanding influenza vaccine use.

-On the basis of the 2006 final data set and the 2007 early release data from the National Health Interview Survey (NHIS), estimated national influenza vaccine coverage during the 2005-06 and 2006-07 influenza seasons among persons aged ≥65 years and 50-64 years increased slightly from 32% and 65%, respectively to 36% and 66% (Table 3) and appear to be approaching coverage levels observed before the 2004-05 vaccine shortage year.
-In 2005-06 and 2006-07, estimated vaccination coverage levels among adults with high-risk conditions aged 18-49 years were 23% and 26%, respectively, substantially lower than the Healthy People 2000 and Healthy People 2010 objectives of 60% (Table 3) (317,318).
+On the basis of the 2007 final data and the 2008 early release data from the National Health Interview Survey (NHIS), estimated national influenza vaccine coverage during the 2006-07 and 2007-08 influenza seasons increased minimally among persons aged \geq 65 years and those aged 50-64 years (Table 3) and are only slightly lower than coverage levels observed before the 2004-05 vaccine shortage year (337-339).
+In the 2006-07 and 2007-08 influenza seasons, estimated vaccination coverage levels among adults with high-risk conditions aged 18-49 years were 25% and 30%, respectively, substantially lower than the Healthy People 2000 and Healthy People 2010 objectives of 60% (Table 3) (333,334).

-Opportunities to vaccinate persons at risk for influenza complications (e.g., during hospitalizations for other causes) often are missed.
-In a study of hospitalized Medicare patients, only 31.6% were vaccinated before admission, 1.9% during admission, and 10.6% after admission (321).
-A study in New York City during 2001-2005 among 7,063 children aged 6-23 months indicated that 2-dose vaccine coverage increased from 1.6% to 23.7%.
-Although the average number of medical visits during which an opportunity to be vaccinated decreased during the course of the study from 2.9 to 2.0 per child, 55% of all visits during the final year of the study still represented a missed vaccination opportunity (322).
-Using standing orders in hospitals increases vaccination rates among hospitalized persons (323).
-In one survey, the strongest pre-
+Studies conducted among children and adults indicate that opportunities to vaccinate persons at risk for influenza complications (e.g., during hospitalizations for other causes) often are missed.
+In one study, 23% of children hospitalized with influenza and a comorbidity had a previous hospitalization during the preceding influenza vaccination season (340).
+In a study of hospitalized Medicare patients, only 31.6% were vaccinated before admission, 1.9% during admission, and 10.6% after admission (341).
+A study in New York City conducted during 2001-2005 among 7,063 children aged 6-23 months indicated that 2-dose vaccine coverage increased from 1.6% to 23.7% over time; however, although the average number of medical visits during which an opportunity to be vaccinated decreased during the course of the study from 2.9 to 2.0 per child, 55% of all visits during the final year of the study still represented a missed vaccination opportunity (342).
+Using standing orders in hospitals increases vaccination rates among hospitalized persons (343), and vaccination of hospitalized patients is safe and stimulates an appropriate immune response (158).
+In one survey, the strongest predictor of receiving vaccination was the survey respondent's belief that he or she was in a high-risk group, based on data from one survey; however, many persons in high-risk groups did not know that they were in a group recommended for vaccination (344).